JaredTweed/sidestack_scraper/README.md

 ## Accessing data
 All the substacks pulled from this are in `feeds.zip` which was last updated on October 30th, 2025.
+The feeds were scraped from [sidestack.io](https://sidestack.io/).

 ## Pulling updated data
 Run this to get all the data (~13 hrs):